|

 "One Letter from a Child Has an Amazing Positive Effect"

 Teachers - Create a class project - a geography lesson or practice letter writing skills.
-As Jason said, "It's amazing how one letter from a child can have such a positive effect."
+It is amazing "how one letter from a child can have such a positive effect."

 Kids Can Take Action Too!